 John Foster changed his artistic medium for creation to clay in 2011 by starting classes at the Sedona Arts Center.
 Currently he creates in his private studio in Sedona, where he is fine-tuning the creative process and his love of the potter’s wheel, with the freedom and coaching to expand his art.
 Since starting with ceramics Foster has found and is exploring many facets of the creative process and his pieces are showing up in private collections around the United States.

 A very special book signing by Julie Gilbert Pollard is also scheduled as part of the May show.
 Stop by the gallery on May 12th from 5 – 7 pm to meet Julie and purchase a signed copy of Discover Oil Painting while enjoying refreshments and a gallery of art by local artists.

-The Sedona Arts Center’s Fine Art Gallery exhibits the work of over 100 local artists, and is open daily from 10 a.m. to 5 p.m. at 15 Art Barn Road, Sedona, AZ 86336.
-It is free and open to the public and offers opening receptions during the first Friday of each month from 5 to 8 p.m.
-Sedona Arts Center is a 501(c)(3) nonprofit organization dedicated to the creative life of Sedona and the cultural identity of Northern Arizona.
-Programs for the community encompass arts education and the creative development of the individual, diverse gallery exhibitions, cultural celebrations and community partnerships, annual festivals, and much more.
-For information about how you can participate in or support upcoming efforts, call 928-282-3809 or visit SedonaArtsCenter.org.
+Sedona Arts Center is a 501(c)(3) nonprofit organization dedicated to the creative life of Sedona and the cultural diversity of Northern Arizona.
+The Center’s Fine Art Gallery exhibits the work of over 100 local artists, and is open daily from 10 am to 5 pm.
+Other programs for the community encompass arts education and the creative development of the individual, cultural celebrations and community partnerships, annual festivals, and much more.
+For more information about how you can participate in any of the Arts Center’s efforts, call 928-282-3809 (office) 928-282-3865 (gallery) or visit SedonaArtsCenter.org.